wp-plugins/coming-soon-page/readme.txt

 5. Then, from the left panel of Dashboard, click on the gear icon - Coming Soon link to fully customize the plugin

 That's all, now you can build your Coming soon page and run website to Maintenance mode.
 If any problem occurs, contact us at [support@wpdevart.com](mailto:support@wpdevart.com).

 We recommend you to take a look for this useful plugins - [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/),  [Lightbox WordPress](https://wordpress.org/plugins/wp-lightbox-2), [WordPress YouTube](https://wordpress.org/plugins/youtube-video-player) .

+== Frequently Asked Questions ==

+Our Coming soon and Maintenance mode is a user friendly plugin, but here you can see some frequently asked questions that will help you.

+= Why I don't see my coming soon page =

+1. First of all log out from your admin panel(or check coming soon page using other browser).
+2. Clear your cache.
+3. Clear your website cache(If you use cache plugin, then just clear it)

+= Why coming soon video background doesn't work on mobile =

+Android doesn't allow set autoplay functionality on YouTube embedded videos, so it's not our fault.

+We recommend you to take a look for this useful plugins - [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/),  [Lightbox WordPress](https://wordpress.org/plugins/wp-lightbox-2), [WordPress YouTube](https://wordpress.org/plugins/youtube-video-player) .